Start your journey in the heart of Dublin, Ireland’s vibrant capital, with a two-night stay in a luxurious hotel.

 Continue to Belfast, the capital of Northern Ireland, where you will stay for two nights.
 Set on the shores of the Belfast Lough and overlooked by rugged Cave Hill, this lively city is the gateway to the dramatic Causeway Coastal Route, is where the Titanic was built and more recently has served as several filming locations for Game of Thrones.
 (B/D)

 This morning, cross the Irish Sea by ferry to Scotland, where you will travel to Loch Lomond, one of Scotland’s best-known lakes (loch means lake in Scotland) and the largest in Great Britain by surface area.
-This evening, check into your?historic hotel?for a two-night stay.
+This evening, check into your historic hotel for a two-night stay.
 (B/D)

 Loch Lomond may be known for its breathtaking waterway, but Stirling Castle is one of the region’s most iconic castles.
 Home to multiple generations of Scottish royalty, including the childhood home of Mary Queen of Scots, you will walk through the ancient halls of this castle, which possesses a rich storied history.
 You will see the Great Hall, the largest medieval banqueting hall ever built in Scotland, and the elaborate Royal Chapel.
 (B)

 Journey to Loch Ness, a corner of the Scottish Highlands that is known for its dramatic scenery and the fabled Loch Ness monster.
 Keep an eye out for this elusive creature, also known as ‘Nessie’, a large prehistoric reptile believed to be living in the loch.
 There have been thousands of alleged sightings since the 1930s, including photographs emerging all the time, though there is no scientific evidence that Nessie exists.
 Nonetheless, the great folklore of the Loch Ness continues to draw in visitors far and wide.
+(B/D)

 Known as Scotland’s Highland Capital, Inverness sits where the River Ness meets the Moray Firth, an inlet of the North Sea.
 Its history dates to the early Middle Ages when it was inhabited by the ancient Picts tribe.
 Their name is thought to mean ‘the painted ones’, and there is suggestion that they decorated themselves with tattoos and dyed their skin blue.

 This morning you will depart the Highlands bound for Edinburgh.
+On the way, you will enjoy a Scenic Enrich experience at Scone Palace.
+(B/D)

 Afterwards, continue to Edinburgh, on arrival visit a local distillery to learn how famous Scottish Whiskey is produced.
 One of the most architecturally beautiful cities in the world, Edinburgh has been Scotland’s capital since the 15th century.
-(B/D)

 Explore Edinburgh’s ancient, cobbled streets and well-preserved medieval and classical architecture today during a guided tour.
 This historic city was founded upon volcanic Castle Rock, where Edinburgh Castle – one of the oldest fortified castles in Europe – sits today.
 You will visit this impressive castle, as well as Royal Yacht Britannia, the former royal yacht of Queen Elizabeth II.